aaronfuj/oahu-surf-report/README.md

 # local-surf-report
-An aggregation of surf information from NOAA and other sources for personal use
+An aggregation of surf information from NOAA and other sources for personal use.

+## Deployment
+This is deployed via Netlify.
+This is key as it also allows for redirects/proxies to work around the fact that NOAA does not have CORS support for their buoy data.

+## Running/Developing
+To run this, netlify cli needs to be installed:

+`npm install netlify-cli -g`

+Running this locally can be done via the following command:

+`netlify dev`

+More on this can be found at https://www.netlify.com/products/dev/

+This will spawn a local proxy and utilize Netlify's redirects/proxies, via the `_redirects` file, to allow for querying of the NOAA buoy data.

+## Understanding CORS
-Currently this is being implemented as a single static page, however due to NOAA not having CORS support, this is likely to require a server (or at the very least be dependent on a proxy).
+Due to NOAA not having CORS support, this is likely to require a server (or at the very least be dependent on a proxy).

 Current proxy info:
 - https://cors-anywhere.herokuapp.com/